 "This is the signal that they have been looking for," Otting said, according to Reuters.
 "A lot of banks have been working on this, under the anticipation that we are going to release this bulletin."

-Otting further noted that by more banks offering short-term, small-dollar loans, it will give struggling consumers more reliable options than payday lenders that charge exorbitant interest rates, a pain point for borrowers with subpar credit histories.
+Otting further noted that by more banks offering short-term, small-dollar loans, it will give struggling consumers more reliable options than short term lenders that charge exorbitant interest rates, a pain point for borrowers with subpar credit histories.
 Borrowers can find relief with loan products from banks whose rates are lower.

 "I am an advocate for figuring out a way to get national banks back into that space," Otting continued.

 The degree to which lending institutions will re-enter the small-dollar lending sphere remains unclear.
 Traditional and alternative lenders must adhere to reliable verification metrics to ensure that the people they lend are creditworthy.
 The credit and decisioning tools from Microbilt help to make this possible, enabling companies to expand their customer base without compromising risk tolerance.
 Talk to us and we'll set you up with the tools you need to find this delicate balance.